tinacms/tina.io/content/blog/evolution-of-inline-editing.md

 We're continuing to learn from our development community and looking at better ways of integrating the superpowers that inline editing bestows.

+And let's not forget about sidebar editing in this discussion!
+The attractiveness of inline editing often overshadows the flexible set up and usability wins that we get with sidebar editing. **We recommend starting with [sidebar editing](/docs/getting-started/cms-set-up/#sidebar) to get up and running quickly.**

 ## A review of the original approach

 Let's take a look at a simple [inline editing](https://tina.io/docs/ui/inline-editing/) scenario where we make the title of a page editable.